 And so, while eating his spring rolls stuffed plentifully with fresh basil, he began to pick all of the leaves out and set them on his plate.
-And in a moment of fury and confusion, I asked, “are you gonna eat that?”
-To which he replied, “no, it’s just too much.”
+And in a moment of fury and confusion, I asked, “Are you gonna eat that?”
+To which he replied, “No, it’s just too much.”
 And so I did what any logical foodie would do.
-I swiped them up in one hand, dipped them in my peanut sauce and devoured them in one intense and purely satisfying bite.
+I swiped them up in one hand, dipped them in my peanut sauce, and devoured them in one intense and purely satisfying bite.
 And in that moment, I knew peanut butter and basil would do great things together.

-- Large handful of fresh basil
+- 1/4 cup fresh basil